 This project aims at empowering regional capacities to cover a wide spectrum of activities aiming at reducing demand for, as well as harm from, drugs.
 This is being done through expanding and adapting successful national best practice models to a regional level and bringing local NGO/resource institutions of various expertises with those of best practice centres within the European Community.

 The overall objective of the project is to build local capacity and expertise to comprehensively and effectively address the emerging drug demand situation in the countries of West Asia, the Gulf region, the Middle East and the Southern Mediterranean, through the promotion of best practices, particularly those emanating from the European experience and lessons learnt from local/regional know-how.

-The project, funded by the European Commission and implemented by UNODC ROMENA, targets to promote and advocate good practices for reducing demand for and harms from drugs, by developing evidence-informed policies, as well as improving coordination and harmonization of approaches among all partners.
+The project, implemented by UNODC ROMENA, targets to promote and advocate good practices for reducing demand for and harms from drugs, by developing evidence-informed policies, as well as improving coordination and harmonization of approaches among all partners.